 Blue Monkey Brewery was first established by John Hickling & Trevor Vickers (Nephew & Uncle) in 2008 in Ilkeston, a town in the UK situated roughly half-way between Nottingham and Derby.
 For many years, Ilkeston’s biggest employer was Stanton Ironworks, which kept around 7,000 people in work.
-In 2013 John decided to leave and now Trevor owns the whole business.

 Over the years the company produced a vast range of products such as spun iron pipes, street furniture, lighting columns and even the cast-iron tunnel segments used in the construction of the London Underground and the Mersey Tunnel.
 It was also a vital producer of artillery shells in both world wars.